-- Participants will receive daily coaching from Interlochen's distinguished faculty and visiting guest artists.
+- Daily coaching from Interlochen's accomplished faculty and visiting guest artists.

-Dedicated practice time is available on days when no lesson is scheduled.
+You will also have weekly private lessons, and dedicated practice time on days when no lesson is scheduled.

 Audition recordings should demonstrate both technical and lyrical playing.
 Piano accompaniment is preferred, but not required.